There is a Water Crisis Going on in Newark

 What’s happening with the water in Newark?

-One way lead particles get into water through corrosion in pipes — in what is believed to be the case in Newark, the metal in lead service plumbing lines starts to tear away and mix with the water passing through.
+One way lead particles get into water is through corrosion in pipes — in what is believed to be the case in Newark, the metal in lead service plumbing lines starts to tear away and mix with the water passing through.
 This is often apparent in older pipes; in some affected Newark neighborhoods, pipes are over 100 years old, the Associated Press reports.

-In June 2017, citywide tests showed that more than 10% of homes across Newark had twice the amount of lead than is considered safe according to federal law.
+In June 2017, citywide tests showed that more than 10% of homes across Newark had twice the amount of lead that is considered safe according to federal law.

 The National Resources Defense Council (NRDC), an environmental and health advocacy group, sent a letter to officials in Newark later that year saying that they had failed to address the lead contamination issue.
 From the letter:

-After the city failed two more citywide lead tests in December 2017 and June 2018, the city announced in October that year that they would provide over 40,000 water filters to residents.
+After the city failed two more citywide lead tests in December 2017 and June 2018, the city announced in October that year that it would provide over 40,000 water filters to residents.

-This announcement also came after the NRDC and the Newark Education Workers Caucus (NEW), a group of teachers who work in Newark’s public schools, announced that they were suing state and city officials for what they saw as violations against the Safe Drinking Water Act.
+This announcement also came after the NRDC and the Newark Education Workers Caucus (NEW), a group of teachers who work in Newark’s public schools, announced that they were suing state and city officials for what they saw as violations of the Safe Drinking Water Act.
 This lawsuit is still pending.

 The city then failed another lead test in December 2018 — a fourth consecutive failure.
 At this point, Newark Mayor Ras Baraka wrote an open letter to President Trump, asking for federal help to fix the water system in the city.